-In a total contrast to our eighth part and number 3 on the list, I’ll have to try my best not to let my love for Stefan’s work obscure meaning and remain unbiased with view to presenting a fair and clear picture of the Sagmeister success story.
+In total contrast to number 3 on the list David Carson, I’ll have to try my best not to let my love for Stefan’s work obscure meaning and remain unbiased with a view to presenting a fair and clear picture of the Sagmeister success story.

-“just about everybody was better at drawing than I was”
+“Just about everybody was better at drawing than I was”.Stefan Sagmeister

-Austria, at the time, and still is, one of the few European countries with a mandatory military conscription.
-Typically among the art and design world, Stefan was objectionable toward this idea and managed to serve his time contributing toward community work in a refugee camp near Vienna.
+Austria, at the time, was one of the few European countries with mandatory military conscription.
+Typically within the art and design world, Stefan was objectionable toward this idea and managed to serve his time contributing to community work in a refugee camp near Vienna.
 Following this period Sagmeister stayed in Vienna working as a graphic designer.

-In ’91 Stefan moved to Hong Kong to work with Leo Burnett, the ad agency were looking for a typographer at the time:
+In ’91, Stefan moved to Hong Kong to work with Leo Burnett, the ad agency was looking for a typographer at the time:

-In ’92 Stefan famously designed a poster for ‘4As Advertising Awards Ceremony’, the poster featured a traditional Chinese image with four men showing their behinds.
+One year later, Stefan famously designed a poster for the 4As Advertising Awards Ceremony, the poster featured a traditional Chinese image with four men showing their behinds.
 Stirring significant controversy with some ad agencies even pulling out of the ceremony entirely, Stefan’s favourite complaint read:

 “Who’s the asshole who designed this poster?”

-Winning a grammy for album packaging design is a sure fire way to open the floodgates to some very exciting music based design projects, Stefan had really hit the nail on the head with the Mountains of Madness cover, in times that were seeing the changeover from the brilliant art platform that was vinyl to the toy like plastic-y ugliness of CD.
+Winning a Grammy for album packaging design is a sure-fire way to open the floodgates to some very exciting music-based design projects.
+Stefan had really hit the nail on the head with the Mountains of Madness cover, in a time that was seeing the changeover from the brilliant art platform that was vinyl to the toy-like plastic-y ugliness of CD.
 The following years are undeniable proof of this with clients like Lou Reed, David Byrne and The Rolling Stones knocking at the door.

-A massive contributory factor to Sagmeister’s success however are his personal projects, they let us, his audience have a deep insight into his mind.
-Sure a great designer will express some of their own opnions and ideas through all of their work, but most don’t really open up in the same way that Sagmeister does.
+A massive contributory factor to Sagmeister’s success, however, is his personal projects, they allow us to have a deep insight into his mind.
+Sure a great designer will express some of their own opinions and ideas through all of their work, but most don’t really open up in the same way that Sagmeister does.
 His ‘Things I have Learned in My Life So Far’ series and the book by Peter Hall, subtitled ‘Made You Look’ containing dozens of exerts from Stefan’s diary are incredibly honest, open and transparent.